wlswotmd/gef/README.md

     * Supported on x64/x86/ARM64/ARM + SLUB + no-symbol + kASLR.
     * Supported on both `CONFIG_SLAB_FREELIST_HARDENED` is `y` or `n`.
     * It supports to dump partial pages (`-v`) and NUMA node pages (`-vv`).
-    * Since `page_to_virt` is difficult to implement, it will heuristically determine the virtual address from the freelist.
+    * Since `page_to_virt` is difficult to implement, it will heuristically determine the virtual address from the free-list.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/slub-dump.png)
 * `slab-dump`: dumps slab free-list.
     * Supported on x64/x86/ARM64/ARM + SLAB + no-symbol + kASLR.